Downsizer

 Downsizer is a virtual community, run on a not-for-profit basis, which describes itself as "a resource for people who want to live more sustainably".
 Its website includes articles on sustainable living and a popular forum with over 4,500 registered members.

 History

 The site was set up in October 2004 by the founder members.
-Its name came from a term used in present-day English to describe a person, whose aim it is to cut down on consumer goods and live a more self-reliant and sustainable lifestyle.
 A year after Downsizer's establishment, the Essex Chronicle remarked on the site's growth, observing that it had "tapped into an increasing awareness and interest in the impact our lives have on the environment".
 It has continued to grow, and has over 4,500 users registered on its forum as of July 2011.

 Content

 Downsizer.net is a not-for-profit online community, a resource for people who want to live more sustainably.
 Like-minded individuals can visit the forums to discuss matters of self-sufficiency and sustainability amongst other things.
 The website also includes many articles related to downsizing issues including the following: